Subscribe: Apple Podcast | Email | Spotify | Stitcher

 I inspire parents to cook healthier meals through family menu planning, making healthier choices.

-But I really come from a very practical perspective for what healthier choices may look like.
+But I really come from a very practical perspective of what healthier choices may look like.

 How did you get started with family menu planning and the recipe business?

 I had that upbringing of where we go to the market a few times a week.
-We cooked what’s fresh, and I went to the markets with my grandparents.
+We cooked what was fresh, and I went to the markets with my grandparents.

 My grandmother had a very old school methodical, fresh cooking Mediterranean style.